Risk Management Plan (RMP) Rule Overview

 What chemicals are must be reported under RMP?

-The rule includes a List of Regulated Substances under section 112(r) of the Clean Air Act, including their synonyms and threshold quantities (in pounds) to help assess if a process is subject to the RMP rule or the general duty clause.
+The rule includes a List of Regulated Substances under section 112(r) of the Clean Air Act, including their synonyms and threshold quantities (in pounds) to help assess if a process is subject to the RMP rule.
+These regulated substances are also subject to the requirements of the general duty clause.
 Where the Clean Air Act Section 112(r) program has been delegated to a state, that state may have additional requirements for the federally listed chemicals, and/or additional listed chemicals.

 - Full text of the Chemical Accident Prevention Provisions is available through the U.S. Government Printing Office